imixs/manik-hot-deploy/README.md

 ..[GLASSFISH_INSTALL]/glassfish/domains/domain1/autodeploy/

+for WildFly Server this is the folder:

+..[WILDFLY_INSTALL]/standalone/deployments/

-When you copy an application into that directory Glassfish will automatically detect the new artefact and starts a deployment process.
+When you copy an application artifact (.ear or .war) into that directory your server will automatically detect the new artefact and starts a deployment process.
 If the application was already deployed before a redeployment will be started.